auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 which are alternative cryptographic primitives designed to be relatively efficient when executed inside FHE.
-Perhaps alternative cryptographic primitives designed to be particularly _inefficient_ when executed inside any suitable method of homomorphic encryption should also be pursued as a cryptoacoustic anti-problem.
+Perhaps alternative cryptographic primitives designed to be particularly _inefficient_ when executed inside any suitable method of homomorphic encryption should also be pursued as an anti-problem.

 Studying cryptoacoustics as an anti-problem could potentially offer insight into homomorphic transciphers and/or homomorphic encryption.
-Password hashing is something of a best-case scenario when it comes to trying to solve the Adversarial Literate Programming problem: while self-documenting domain separation seems a valuable thing to incorporate into fast key derivation functions, some amount of key stretching seems neccessary to convincingly tackle some of the more adversarial scenarios.
+Password hashing is something of a best-case scenario when it comes to trying to solve the Adversarial Literate Programming problem.

+While self-documenting domain separation seems a valuable thing to incorporate into fast key derivation functions, some amount of key stretching seems neccessary to convincingly tackle some of the more adversarial scenarios.
 Primitive hash algorithms with enhanced cryptoacoustic advantage could potentially reduce or eliminate the need for this key-stretching, thus extending the applicability of cryptoacoustics.

 Though cryptoacoustics and homomorphic encryption are in some sense anti-problems and thus are natural adversaries, they could possibly be